aistairc/cloudq/docs/EXAMPLE_AWS.md

    The following example creates the bucket having a URL `s3://cloudq-xxxxx`.
    The URL must be unique.

-   It uses the AWS profile `cloudq_job` to create the bucket.

    AWS endpoint URL has to be properly set because you use Tokyo region.
    AWS endpoint URL for Tokyo region is `s3.ap-northeast-1.amazonaws.com` which is shown in [this page](https://docs.aws.amazon.com/general/latest/gr/s3.html).